 \subsection{Privacy-Restricted Context Prompting in LLMs}

-We consider a dataset $D = \{(q_{i}, A_{i}, y_{i})\}^{N}_{i=1}$, where $N$ denotes the total number of instances, $q_{i}$ a problem, $A_{i}$ a set of candidate answers, and $y_{i}$ the correct answer.
+We consider a dataset $D = \{(q_{i}, A_{i}, y_{i})\}^{N}$, where $N$ denotes the total number of instances, $q_{i}$ a problem, $A_{i}$ a set of candidate answers, and $y_{i}$ the correct answer.
 A set of keywords $k_{i}$ is extracted from each problem $q_{i}$ using a medical NER model \citep{neumann-etal-2019-scispacy}.
-Unlike unconstrained settings, where all data information can be input into the LLM to generate rationales \citep{Ho2022LargeLM,li2022explanations}, we use only a portion of the raw data, specifically $k_{i}$ and $A_{i}$, to mitigate privacy leakage in privacy-restricted scenarios.
+To mitigate privacy leakage, we feed $k_{i}$ and $A_{i}$ into the LLM to generate medical context \citep{Ho2022LargeLM,li2022explanations}.

-We randomly selected a small subset of $M$ instances, $\{(k^{p}_{m},A^{p}_{m})\}^{M}_{m=1}$, with keywords and candidate answers, where $M \ll N$\footnote{We set $M=5$ for our experiments.}.
-Clinicians created $\{(C^{p}_{m},d^{p}_{m})\}^M_{m=1}$, where $C^{p}_{m}$ denotes medical contexts and $d^{p}_{m}$ represents preliminary decisions, without using raw medical question information.
-The medical context $C^{p}_{m}$ consists of an overall context and specific contexts for each candidate answer.
+We have a small set of clinician-written instances $E=\{(k^{p}_{i},A^{p}_{i}, C^{p}_{i},d^{p}_{i})\}^{M}$, where both $C^p_{i}$, denoting medical contexts, and $d^p_{i}$, representing preliminary decisions, are generated based on partial data information $ k^{p}_{i}$ and $A^{p}_{i}$, with $M \ll N$\footnote{We set $M=5$ for our experiments.}.
+The medical context $C^p_{i}$ consists of an overall context and specific contexts for each candidate answer.
 The overall context encapsulates high-level medical knowledge based on keywords and candidate answers, while specific contexts provide detailed information for each candidate answer and its relationship to the overall context.
-The preliminary decision, $d^{p}_{m}$, represents clinicians' predictions informed by these contexts.
-This prompt strategy simulates clinicians' reasoning in privacy-restricted scenarios by producing high-level guidance for decision-making from partial data, examining individual candidate answers in-depth, and ultimately making an initial determination given prior analysis, as shown in Figure \ref{fig:prompt}\footnote{See Appendix \ref{app:prompt} for prompt details.}.
+The preliminary decision represents clinicians' predictions informed by these contexts.
+This prompt strategy simulates clinicians' reasoning steps by producing high-level guidance based on partial data, examining individual candidate answers in-depth, and ultimately making an initial determination given prior analysis, as shown in Figure \ref{fig:prompt} (a).\footnote{See Appendix \ref{app:prompt} for prompt details.}.